Pedagogy and teacher expertise

 Essentially, this means providing all teachers – those already teaching, and new trainees – with the tools (language and cultural knowledge and pedagogical practice) to enable them to teach a modern foreign language confidently, enjoyably, and effectively.

-Teachers are enthusiastically teaching MFL - what help would they like and what help might they need?
+What help would MFL teachers like and what help might they need?

 Empowering classroom teachers to teach MFL is a two-way process.
 Established teachers already have good pedagogic skills and a wealth of teaching practice and expertise to draw on, which means that individually-tailored MFL-teaching programmes specific to teachers’ particular needs are helpful.